rosshinkley/nightmare/Readme.md

 Mousedown the `selector` element once.

 #### .type(selector[, text])
 Enters the `text` provided into the `selector` element.
-Empty or falsey values provided for `text` will clear the selector.
+Empty or falsey values provided for `text` will clear the selector's value.

 #### .check(selector)
 Toggles the `selector` checkbox element.